aroskuski/CS4432-SimpleDB/README PROJECT1.txt

 alongside the README file.
 In order to run SampleQueries, TestClock, or TestLRU, a blank database directory must be used and database directory will be studentdb for all three files.

+Another option is to import the whole folder into eclipse and run the test files from there.

 Part 2.4
 Both frame pinning and writing dirty frames to disk are both part of the Buffer.java file.